 Millions of foreign visitors to South Africa purchase local properties.
 It’s easy to fall in love with the country.
 And equally easy to purchase property.
 South Africa has one of the most accurate and secure deeds registrations systems worldwide.
 This makes transfer easy and guarantees tenure.
 Provided certain procedural requirements are met, foreigners may own property individually, jointly or in undivided company shares or entities registered outside of South Africa.
 In the case of the latter, non-resident property buyers first have to register that entity in SA and appoint a local public officer in respect of a local company whose shares are held by a non-resident.

-To ease the process of purchasing units in Admiral Beach, we recommend engaging a reputable and global real estate company such as Just Property Struisbaai for ethical, professional service.
-Just Property will commission reliable transferring attorneys familiar with specific local regulations particular to international investors.
+To ease the process of purchasing units in Admiral Beach, we recommend engaging with the developer’s consultant who will commission reliable transferring attorneys familiar with specific local regulations particular to international investors.
 Non-residents purchasing property in South Africa with the intention to reside for extended periods mush comply with the requirements of the Immigration Act, 2002, and apply for the relevant residency permit.

 The legal process